silicon-vlsi/silicon-vlsi.github.io/README.md

 The Advanced VLSI Laboratory is a Center of Excellence (CoE) for training and R&D work in the area of CMOS integrated circuits (IC) and electronic system design & manufacturing (ESDM).
 The CoE's primary goal is to provide an ecosystem for fostering real-life, project-based learning for the next generation engineering students and fresh graduates aspiring to start a career in VLSI industry.
 This will allow our students to be industry ready, bridging a critical gap between the academia and industry.

+You can chat with this page content using this [NotebookLM](https://notebooklm.google.com/notebook/ebc5dd56-500d-4b0d-9d34-be3c44229d74?authuser=6).

 ## Capabilities

 - **Training undergraduates and fresh hires** to make them industry-ready in various VLSI domains including **CMOS design and layout, PDK development, DRAM verification, standard-cell development**.